cronvel/terminal-kit/doc/screenbuffer.md

 This draws the current *screenBuffer* into its *dst* (destination), which is either a `Terminal` or another `ScreenBuffer` instance.

+Blending works only when drawing to another *screenBuffer*.

 <a name="ref.ScreenBuffer.drawCursor"></a>